magento/architecture/design-documents/testing/integration/data-fixtures.md

     }
 }
 ```
-You can create as many instances of a fixture as you wish for your test case:
+One can create as many instances of a fixture as you wish for your test case:

 ```php
 class ProductsList extends \PHPUnit\Framework\TestCase